How to Get Into MIT: Acceptance Rate & Strategies

 Admissions Trends & Notes

-- MIT announced that it will not be optional moving forward with applicants to the Class of 2027.
+- MIT ceased being test-optional with applicants to the Class of 2027.

 How MIT Rates Applicants